james-lomax/RightMove-Travel-Times/README.md

 Vue.js/veutify frontend to view the sorted lists of apartments.

-To test locally, build the output.json file and copy to rm-cm-frontend/public, then run:
+To test locally, build the apartments.json file first with then run:

 ```
 yarn dev